apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 #### Applying the Transaction

 When executing a private transaction, it may be the case that the transaction is addressed to multiple locally managed parties and as a result it may be necessary to apply the transaction to multiple private states.
-The Private State Manager resolves each managed party tessera public key to one locally managed private state identifier.
+The Private State Manager resolves each managed party tessera public key to one private state identifier.

 #### User invokes an RPC API

-Any RPC API call must be accompanied by a state identifier or authorization token.
+Any RPC API call must be accompanied by a private state identifier or authorization token.
 From the token, the Private State Manager must be able to derive the private state the user is attempting to access.

 ### Tessera Resident Groups

 MPS uses the concept of [Tessera Resident Groups] (is the group concept going to be added to the Tessera docs???) to map tenants to private states.
-During Tessera startup, residentGroups are validated to check each tessera key is part of a single resident group.
-Any key not part of a configured residentGroup is added to the default "private" resident group.
+During Tessera startup, `residentGroups` are validated to check each tessera key is part of a single resident group.
+Any key not part of a configured group is added to the default "private" resident group.

 ``` json
 "residentGroups": [